travis-ci/docs-travis-ci-com/user/caching.md

 ### Arbitrary directories

-You can cache arbitrary directories between builds by listing them in your *.travis.yml*:
+You can cache arbitrary directories, such as Gradle, Maven, Composer and npm cache directories, between builds by listing them in your `.travis.yml`:

 {% highlight yaml %}
 cache: